Part II Assistance Centre

 ELECTENG 209 Analogue and Digital Design

-SOFTENG 206 Software Engineering Design 1
+SOFTENG 206 Software Engineering Design 1 (Software Specialisation)

-SOFTENG 254 Quality Assurance
+SOFTENG 283 Software Quality Assurance (Software Specialisation)

 Our mentors receive training and maintain close contact with course coordinators for Part II courses throughout the semester.
 They will have resources on hand — including copies of coursebooks — to help you with any of your queries.